-- Request review by an Independent Review Organization (IRO) selected by the Insurance Commissioner if you are appealing an issue of medical necessity, appropriateness, health care setting, level of care, or effectiveness; or a determination by HMSA that the service or treatment is experimental or investigational; - For all other issues: - Request arbitration before a mutually selected arbitrator; or - File a lawsuit against HMSA under 29 USC 1132(a) unless your plan is one of the two bulleted types below in which case you must select arbitration: - · A church plan as defined in 29 USC 2002(33) and no selection has been made in accord with 26 USC 410(d), or - · A government plan as defined in 29 USC 1002(32).
+- If you are appealing an issue of medical necessity, appropriateness, health care setting, level of care, or effectiveness; or a determination by HMSA that the service or treatment is experimental or investigational, you must request review by an Independent Review Organization (IRO) selected by the Insurance Commissioner. - For all other issues, you must: - Request arbitration before a mutually selected arbitrator; or - File a lawsuit against HMSA under 29 USC 1132(a) unless your plan is one of the two bulleted types below in which case you must select arbitration: - · A church plan as defined in 29 USC 2002(33) and no selection has been made in accord with 26 USC 410(d), or - · A government plan as defined in 29 USC 1002(32).

-Request Review by Independent Review Organization (IRO) Selected by the Insurance Commissioner

-If you choose review by an IRO, you must submit your request to the Insurance Commissioner within 130 days of HMSA's decision on appeal to deny or limit the service or supply.
+Request Review by Independent Review Organization (IRO) Selected by the Insurance Commissioner If you choose review by an IRO, you must submit your request to the Insurance Commissioner within 130 days of HMSA's decision on appeal to deny or limit the service or supply.